diamandis-lab/HEROIC/README.md

 * See `setup_instructions.md` for walkthrough of software installation steps
 * Launch the EEG Software: with HEROIC/HEROIC-core/`launch_HEROIC.bat`
 * Prepare EEG headband
-* See `HEROIC_Participant_Instructions.pdf` to configure EEG headband and software together
+* See `HEROIC_Participant_Instructions.pdf` for instructions for study participants

 ## Use GUI to guide users through device setup
 ![sibley main window](img/eeg_heroic.PNG)

+## Interactive real-time feedback helps users to independently
+![eeg muse](img/eeg_muse.png)

 Integrates delivery of experiments and different data capture streams:
 * __Low-cost electroencephalogram (EEG):__ 4-channel Muse 2 and Muse S

-#### Interactive real-time feedback helps users to independently
-![eeg muse](img/eeg_muse.png)

 ### Experiments
 By default, the platform guided participants through one-minute sessions of resting state in both eyes closed and open conditions, three one-minute visual oddball tasks with one-minute meditation sequence in between each visual oddball task.
 One session will last approximately 7 minutes